Reduce process non-conformance with Layered Process Audits (LPA)

 - Capture and analyze this information—create a culture of continuous improvement.

 The Luminous Group has led hundreds of companies in process improvement.
 We have been around since 1999, and each of our consultants has more than 30 years of experience in their field.
 We are recognized by the Automotive Industry Action Group (AIAG) as the thought leader in Layered Process Audit practices and implementation, and we take pride in applying our expertise by providing a fresh set of eyes to examine processes in large and small design and manufacturing companies.

 Whether you are new to LPA, exploring options to improve your current system, or seeking a training engagement, we will find an approach to fit you.
 We will design a custom LPA strategy after assessing your unique situation.
 The result is an effective, highly targeted approach with immediate results.
 We will help you uncover which questions to ask and how to ask them to get more things done right the first time.Our experience with LPA in design and manufacturing industries allows us to execute your strategy quickly and effectively with little cost and large impact on quality conformance in your core processes.

 Implementing an effective Layered Process Audit program is a low-cost, easy to follow practice to reduce and eliminate process non-conformance.
 With minimal effort and a painless adjustment to quality practices, non-conformance can become a thing of the past.
 The ROI for implementing LPA with The Luminous Group is large and immediate.
 Our expertise promotes a quick and effective execution of your personalized LPA strategy.

 Get started improving your LPA system today.

-Contact Murray or call The Luminous Group today to learn more about Layered Process Audits.
+Contact us today to learn more about Layered Process Audits.
 Simply fill out the contact form or give us a call.